20 Great Slow Cooker Recipes to Set And Forget

 • Skip low-fat ingredients.
 Dairy can be tricky in the slow cooker, to begin with.
 Using dairy that is less than full-fat can cause sauces to curdle or separate.
 Stick with full-fat, but use dairy judiciously.

-• Adjust the temperature if needed.
+Adjust the temperature if needed.
 Most dishes can be cooked on either high or low in a slow cooker; the time is just different.
-The general rule of thumb is that foods that will take 8 hours on low will cook to tender in 4 hours on high.
+The general rule of thumb is that foods that will take 8 hours on low will cook to tenderness in 4 hours on high.
 So, a 2:1 ratio for the low setting to the high setting.
 I usually prefer cooking things longer at the lower temperature for lower, slower cooking.
 But it’s nice to know there is flexibility, so you can make decisions based on the time you have.

-18 Great Slow Cooker Recipes to Set And Forget
+20 Great Slow Cooker Recipes

 White, handled bowl of Barbecue Beer Beef Stew.